LDAWG-a11y/a11yWebApp/src/guides/how-to-write-an-accessibility-statement.md

 ---
 You have decided to write a [Public Sector Bodies Accessibility Regulations (PSBAR)](https://www.makethingsaccessible.com/guides/what-are-the-public-sector-bodies-accessibility-regulations/) compliant accessibility statement.
 To write a correct statement there are a few pieces of information you will need in advance and a specific template you must adhere to for UK requirements.

+If you want to know more about what statements are and what they apply to, read the [Accessibility statements - what are they guide](https://www.makethingsaccessible.com/guides/accessibility-statements-what-are-they/).

 ## Before you write a statement

 ### Know your accessibility issues